tkim/emsx_api_doc/source/mifid2.rst

 	timestamp from the back-end is not available. (e.g. 0.001)

-New requests with the MIFID II elements:-
+New requests with the MiFID II elements:-

 ============================ =========================
 ``CreateOrder``              ``CreateOrderAndRouteEx``